rocksnow1942/covid_database/EmergencyKit/Emergency Plan.md

 # In case of Server Down, how do we get the results?

-### In this package, I described the procedure and prepared scripts that can be ran mannual to read test reuslts and upload to client.
+### In this package, I described the procedure and prepared scripts that can be ran mannually to read test reuslts and upload to client.

 ### The assumption is that we have no server capability in the lab.